konmik/solid/README.md

     .collect(toPrimitiveIntegerArray())
 ```

-You can write your own converters if you wish - just implement a converting function and pass it to `Stream.convert`.
+You can write your own converters if you wish - just implement a converting function and pass it to `Stream.collect`.

 To convert a primitive array into an iterable stream just call one method.
 Call two methods to convert them into an immutable parcelable list.